-VILLAGE — If you thought Montreal’s dick-shaped waffle moment was a pandemic distraction poised to fade into memory (or at least destined to remain within the purview of bachelorette parties), Zizipop is here to make sure that isn’t the case.
-After launching a pop-up out of Old Montreal wine Bar Loam last spring, and garnering lots of attention in the process, the unconventional sweet shop decided to open their own storefront in the Plateau this past summer.
-Now it seems someone’s deduced that just one spot for Zizipop’s chocolate-dipped and variously adorned penile snacks won’t cut it.
+VILLAGE — If you thought Montreal’s dick-shaped waffle moment was a pandemic distraction poised to fade into a distant memory (or at least destined to remain within the purview of bachelorette parties), Zizipop is here to make sure that isn’t the case.
+After launching a pop-up out of Old Montreal wine Bar Loam last spring and garnering lots of attention in the process, the unconventional sweet shop decided to open a storefront in the Plateau this past summer.
+Now they’ve deduced that just one spot for Zizipop’s chocolate-dipped and variously adorned penile snacks won’t cut it.
 Zizipop opened the doors to a second location, in the Village, on October 15, Narcity reports.
-This outlet brings a new creation that really drives the theme home: The over-the-top “hot d*ick” stuffs a sausage into their signature penis waffle, for something akin to a waffle batter pogo.
+This outlet brings a new creation that really drives the theme home: The over-the-top “hot d*ick” stuffs a sausage into their signature penis waffle for something akin to a waffle batter pogo.

-Zizipop Village is open as of 2 p.m.
+Zizipop Village is open from 2 p.m.
 Tuesday to Sunday at 1471 St Catherine Street East.

-Pancho is open Thursday to Saturday, from 6 p.m. to closing, at 6939 Décarie.
+Pancho is open from 6 p.m. to closing Thursday to Saturday at 6939 Décarie.

-GARMENT DISTRICT — Chabanel Street workers have a new breakfast and lunch option in the area, and it comes from the folks that run 10-year-old Little Italy restaurant Pastaga.
+GARMENT DISTRICT — Chabanel Street workers have a new breakfast and lunch option in the area, which comes from the folks that run 10-year-old Little Italy restaurant Pastaga.
 Daytime brasserie Chabanelle opened October 11, initially just for takeout.
 They’re serving an eclectic mix, including what they are calling a “non-gendered croque” sandwich with mushrooms and cheddar, banh mi, poke bowls, and gravlax bagels.
-Once renovations are complete in the space, diners will be able to eat indoors, with hours prolonged to host 5 à 7s.
+Once renovations are complete in the space, diners can eat indoors, with hours prolonged to host 5 à 7s.
 Further down the line, a pizza counter will also be incorporated.
 Read more here.

 Chabanelle is open 7 a.m. to 3 p.m. at 315 Chabanel West.

 DOWNTOWN — The founders of co-working space Anticafé, near Place-des-Arts, have opened up a homey new bistro in the same building.
-5 Senses is serving up simple, unfussy foods, like soups, salads, paninis, smoothies, and scones, and promises to keep things affordable.
+5 Senses serves simple, unfussy foods, like soups, salads, paninis, smoothies, and scones, and promises to keep things affordable.

 5 Senses is open at 292 rue St Catherine West.

 POINTE-SAINT-CHARLES — A new café and grocery shop called Lovina has landed on the ground floor of a Saint-Patrick Street condo building.
-It’s serving up Barista coffee, Sloane tea, and baked goods from L’Amour du Pain in a bright white space.
+It serves Barista coffee, Sloane tea, and baked goods from L’Amour du Pain in a bright white space.